 Persons who are deaf or hard of hearing have historically been subject to total exclusion from the mainstream of society due to communication barriers.
 Current federal law places a high burden on most public and private entities to provide auxiliary aides and services, including sign language interpreters, to those who need them.

 McCullum v.
-Orlando Regional Healthcare Sys. – Finding that a deaf patient must ask for an accommodation for liability or for damages under the ADA or Rehabilitation Act.
+Orlando Regional Healthcare Sys. – Finding that a deaf patient must ask for an accommodation for liability under the ADA or Rehabilitation Act.

 Nash v.
 Medina – Doctors have an obligation to treat deaf clients under the Rehabilitation Act